-Type of Documentation Group or local entity documentation Entity submitting document Required by legislation, and enforced by penalties BEPS minimum standard Transfer pricing returns or schedules Local Local taxpayer Yes (where applicable) No Local file Local Local taxpayer Generally, yes No Master file Group Local taxpayer Generally, yes No CbC Reports Group Depends on domestic legal obligations.
+Type of Documentation Group or local entity documentation Entity submitting document Required by legislation, and enforced by penalties BEPS minimum standard Transfer pricing returns or schedules Local Local taxpayer Yes (where applicable) No Local file Local Local taxpayer Generally yes No Master file Group Local taxpayer Generally yes No CbC reports Group Depends on domestic legal obligations.
 The Action 13 standard generally requires that the report is submitted by the ultimate parent entity, or specified surrogate entity, to that entity's tax jurisdiction.
 In exceptional circumstances it may be required to be submitted by the local taxpayer.
-Yes Yes Questionnaires Local Local entity Generally, no, but depends on how framed No Further information, data and documents Local Local entity Generally, yes No
+Yes Yes Questionnaires Local Local entity Generally no, but depends on how framed No

+Further Local Local entity Generally yes No

+information,

+data and

+documents

-The following table summarizes the different practices of a number of countries:
+The following table summarises the different practices of a number of countries.

-Table 2 : Country practices on transfer pricing documentation requirements
+Table 2: Country practices on transfer pricing documentation requirements

-Local file or similar transfer pricing study Master file CbC Report Transfer pricing return Questions in Tax Returns Questionnaires or ad-hoc requests
+Local file or similar TP study Master file CbC Report TP Return Questions in Tax Returns Questionnaires or ad-hoc requests

 Argentina

-Australia 1/
+Australia ^{1/}

-Austria
+Bulgaria

-Canada 2/
+Canada ^{2/}

 Colombia

 Czech Republic

 Dominican Republic

 Finland

 Georgia

 Latvia

-Liberia

 Lithuania

 Mexico

 Netherlands

-Nigeria

-Peru 3/
+Pakistan

 Spain

 Slovak Republic

 Turkey

-United States 4/
+United States

-Uruguay

-Vietnam

-&lt;sup>1/ The preparation of transfer pricing documentation is not compulsory, but taxpayers are recommended to do so (with details of comparables and transfer pricing polices) to defend their position and to mitigate any administrative penalties that may apply in the event the tax authority amends an assessment.
+^{1/} The preparation of transfer pricing documentation is not compulsory, but taxpayers are recommended to do so (with details of comparables and transfer pricing polices) to defend their position and to mitigate any administrative penalties that may apply in the event the tax authority amends an assessment.
 Australia has an International Dealings Schedule which includes questions on transfer pricing.
 It is not exclusively a transfer pricing return, but it is a compulsory disclosure form that must be filed with the tax return.
 Questionnaires or other ad hoc requests for information may arise during the course of an examination.